 But if you do have a recipe disaster, learn from the experience!
 I like to think of recipe disasters a little like bad relationships.
 They may have felt like a total waste of your time and energy, but you’re bound to have learned something valuable along the way. ;)

-1. Read the recipe from beginning to end, including any notes, before you begin.
 Even if it’s a recipe you’ve cooked 10 times before, read through the entire recipe before beginning.
-This is probably the most overlooked step and one that even I admit that I forget from time to time (and it ALWAYS ends up in an “oh crap!” moment).
+This is probably the most overlooked step and one that even I admit to forgetting from time to time (and it ALWAYS ends up in an “oh crap!” moment).
 Giving a recipe a quick read-through helps prevent surprises, forgotten ingredients, and can help you form a mental game plan of how you’ll execute the recipe.
 On my site, I also suggest browsing through the step by step photos before beginning to cook, for an extra bit of disaster insurance.

-5. Prep before you cook.
-When you’re first learning to cook, it can help to use a technique called “mise en place.”
-This French phrase simply means to gather all your ingredients and have them prepared (peeled, diced, chopped, etc.) before you begin cooking.
+When you’re first learning to cook, it can be helpful to use a technique called “mise en place.”
+This French phrase simply means to gather all your ingredients and have them prepared (measured, peeled, diced, chopped, etc.) before you begin cooking.
 This method can take longer than prepping as you cook, but its a great way to make sure no details are missed and it can greatly reduce the stress of multi-tasking.
 With all your ingredients prepared ahead of time, all of your attention can stay on the hot food in the skillet/pot/oven as you cook so you can avoid burning, boiling over, or any other hiccup.

 What are your favorite cautionary tips that you’d share with a new cook?
 Or something you’d tell yourself if you could go back in time to your first recipe?
 Share your wisdom in the comments below!